ddnexus/pagy/docs/how-to.md

 ## Caching the collecion count

-Every pagination gem needs the collection count in order to calculate all the other variables involvd in the pagination.
+Every pagination gem needs the collection count in order to calculate all the other variables involved in the pagination.
 If you use a storage system like any SQL DB, there is no way to paginate and provide a full nav system without executing an extra query to get the collection count.
 That is usually not a problem if your DB is well organized and maintained, but that may not be always the case.

 Sometimes you may have to deal with some not very efficient legacy apps/DBs that you cannot totally control.
 In that case the extra count query may affect the performance of the app quite badly.